smartinternz02/SPSGP-58412-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 # SPSGP-58412-Virtual-Internship---Android-Application-Development-Using-Kotlin
 Virtual Internship - Android Application Development Using Kotlin

+**Since, There is a miss of PROJECT DOC section in the project workspace, I am attaching the project document in the end of the project.Please do check.

+Thank you Sir/Mam. **

 The Grocery Shopping List App

 This app works on Kotlin.It uses MVVM Architecture to store the data to be added and deleted from the database.